 Associate Dean for Education and Student Affairs

-Lydia Rotondo, DNP, RN, CNS was named dean in 2015 and continues as the director of the Doctor of Nursing Practice (DNP) program.
-As dean, Rotondo works closely with program directors, faculty, and students to meaningfully respond to emerging educational needs to meet the health care workforce demands of the future.
+Lydia Rotondo, DNP, RN, CNS was named associate dean in 2015 and continues as the director of the Doctor of Nursing Practice (DNP) program.
+As associate dean, Rotondo works closely with program directors, faculty, and students to meaningfully respond to emerging educational needs to meet the health care workforce demands of the future.
 She says health care reform will call on students to “demonstrate competence in working in interdisciplinary teams that employ evidence-based practice, utilize information technology, and critically appraise the quality and safety of the health care environment.”